 You’ve just been injured in an automobile accident and you’re unable to go back to work.
-Paying your bills is hard enough, but now you’re wondering about hiring an attorney.
+Paying your bills is hard enough, but now you’re wondering about where to find an attorney in Orlando or any other state.
 The truth is, hiring an attorney may be more affordable than you think, and it may actually cost you more if you don’t hire one, for the following reasons:

 Your Case Will Likely Be Handled on a Contingency Basis

 Almost all personal injury attorneys work on a contingency fee basis, meaning that the lawyer gets no fee for his work until you get paid.
 This kind of arrangement allows you to obtain legal representation without having to pay upfront.
 But always be sure you understand the fee structure before you hire anyone.

 Most attorneys also offer free initial consultations and will advance costs for medical experts and litigation, which get expensive very quickly.
 Many personal injury clients can’t afford to pay the costs associated with obtaining a report from a medical expert, but without such a document they will likely have a hard time getting a fair settlement.

 You Won’t Have the Stress of Dealing With Insurance Companies

 Once you hire an attorney to handle your personal injury claim, he will deal with the insurance companies on your behalf, and the payoff will be reduced stress to you.
 At the beginning of a claim, it is extremely important to find out how much insurance the liable party has, or you run the risk of generating thousands of dollars in medical bills without enough insurance coverage to pay them.
 Non-attorneys usually don’t know how to obtain this type of information, but accident attorneys do.